 Freud did not prescribe aspirin for these brokenhearted ladies, because they had trouble holding an aspirin between their knees.

-I would suggest visualizing your love object’s flaws, and then using a device as much like Freud’s as possible.
+I suggest visualizing your love object’s flaws, and then using a device as much like Freud’s as possible.
 Visualize this person as a cockroach who wouldn’t know a good therapy session from a hole in the ground.

 That should do it.
 Then go have a drink at the nearest bar and compose dirty limericks.